 The Protocol also provides a guidepost as regards the conduct expected of prospective parties in disrepair claims, prior to the start of court proceedings.
 It encourages both parties to exchange information at an early stage and create a framework within which issues relating to housing disrepair can be promptly and appropriately resolved.

 If the claim goes to trial, the court will expect all parties involved to have adhered to the Protocol as much as possible.
 For parties who fail to comply with the Protocol unreasonably, the court has the power to sanction them.

 The aim of the Pre-action Protocol for Housing Condition Cases aims to avoid unnecessary litigation, encourage prompt repairs and fixes which are the legal duty of the landlord.
 It also aims to ensure tenants who are entitled to compensation receive their award as quickly as possible.
 The Protocol encourages healthy pre-litigation practice and lowers the cost of dispute resolution.

 What Does the Protocol Address?

-The Pre-Action Protocol for Housing Conditions Claim covers claims arising from the condition of residential properties, and may include a resulting personal injury.
+The Pre-Action Protocol for Housing Conditions Claim covers claims arising from the condition of residential properties and may include a resulting personal injury.
 While most claims are made by tenants against their landlord, the Protocol is not limited to such claims.
-It addresses claims made by any individual with a housing conditions claim, including tenants, the tenant’s family members and lessees.
+It addresses claims made by any individual with a housing condition claim, including tenants, the tenant’s family members and lessees.
 The word “tenant” as used in this Protocol is meant to cover all three groups.